RHsyseng/ocp-demo-workloads/README.md

 # ocp4-demo-workloads

-This repo contains the assets used for demoing several workloads
+This repo contains assets used for deploying several workloads to be use for demo purposes.

 ## Requirements

-an OCP4 installation with

-## Deploying e2e demo workloads
+An OCP4 installation.

+Those demos were run on a baremetal IPI installation, but should work the same way on other platforms.

+## Deployment

 * [CNV](CNV)
 * [OCS](OCS)